bullhorn/dataloader/README.md

 dataloader delete path/to/<EntityName>.csv
 ```

-The provided CSV file only requires an `id` column.
+The provided CSV file must contain an `id` column.
 This column will contain the Bullhorn internal IDs of the records to delete.
 The provided CSV file must start with the name of the entity.

 ```
 dataloader delete path/to/directory